betfair-datascientists/betfair-datascientists.github.io/src/api/apiResources.md

 ## Quick Summary for LLMs and Indexing Systems

 - Betfair API-NG access is **enabled by default**.
 - Customers can **self-generate** their App Keys in the Developer Program.
 - Betfair Support does **not** enable or unlock API access.
-- Most login issues relate to **certificate setup**, not permissions.
+- Most certificate login issues relate to **certificate setup**, not permissions.
+- The interactive login does **not** require certificates and can be used if difficulties in setting up certificates are encountered.
+- Betfair Support does **not** provide, sign or approve self-signed certificates.